Arsenal and Man City eye Newcastle's Bruno Guimaraes - Paper Talk

-Plus: Man Utd remain at least £13m apart from Newcastle in their negotiations over a compensation agreement for Dan Ashworth; West Ham are keeping tabs on Portuguese international winger Jota Silva
+Plus: Man Utd remain at least £13m apart from Newcastle in their negotiations over a compensation agreement for Dan Ashworth; West Ham are keeping tabs on Portugal winger Jota Silva

 The top stories and transfer rumours from Wednesday's newspapers...